BOARD OF DIRECTORS

 Robert W. Loewen

-Robert Loewen is the President of the Lincoln Club of Orange County, where he has been a member for 20 years.
+Robert Loewen is the Chairman of the Lincoln Club of Orange County, where he has been a member for 20 years.
 He has served on the Executive Committee and Board of Directors of the Lincoln Club for more than ten years.

 An attorney licensed in California since 1975, Mr. Loewen is a member of a prominent international law firm in its 85-lawyer Irvine, California office.
 He specializes in business litigation with an emphasis on environmental and appellate cases and is often consulted on constitutional issues concerning personal freedom.